Quick Contact

 Article 2, section 60 of MDR defines PMS report as a proactive and systematic process that manufacturers implement and carry out with other economic operators such as importers, distributors, authorized representatives etc.; in order to take corrective and preventive action (CAPA) in accordance with the information on medical device and their performance.

-The post market surveillance and reporting of incidents involving medical devices allow identification of problems with the design, manufacture or use of medical devices and, ultimately, enhances patient safety.
-The aim of the PMS report system is to actively and systematically gather, record and analyze relevant data on the quality, performance and safety of a device throughout its entire medical device lifetime.
+The post market surveillance report (PMS) of incidents involving medical devices allow identification of problems with the design, manufacture or use of medical devices and, ultimately, enhances patient safety.
+The aim of the Post Market Surveillance Report system is to actively and systematically gather, record and analyze relevant data on the quality, performance and safety of a device throughout its entire medical device lifetime.

 This allows manufacturers to continuously update the risk-benefit assessment and to initiate necessary measures without delay.
 Manufacturers are obliged to collect and assess all information about their medical device and related devices from competitors.

-Medical Device manufacturers must form a cross-functional post market surveillance team that will collaborate with other departments and the regulatory team to analyze methods and design a PMS Report.
+Medical Device manufacturers must form a cross-functional post market surveillance team that will collaborate with other departments and the regulatory team to analyze methods and design a Post Market Surveillance Report.

 Manufacturers may more easily identify the target demographic and anticipate hazards with the aid of consultants and regulatory specialists like I3CGlobal.
 In the same way, when a new technology is brought to the market, an efficient monitoring program must be created to ensure the early identification of issues.